DavidRommel/Portfolio/Automated_Fiber_Splicing/README.md

 Note that enclosure H has two parents, C and J, which means there will at least be two paths.
 Every time there are multiple parents for one of the enclosures an additional path object will be created.
 Supporting multiple paths was probably the most difficult part of designing this macro.
-Refer to the class module PathFinder and the sub routine CreatePath() for how I implemented this in VBA, by using nested loops and creating objects dynamically.
 The result of this algorithm is that the two shortest paths between enclosures A and H are: A,B,C,H and A,L,J,H.

 A limitation of this algorithm is that it will only return the shortest path with the least number of splices.
 Fiber availability may require an alternate longer